SMoganaVadhna/Wind-Speed-Prediction-System/README.md

 # Wind-Speed-Prediction-System
 This project forecasts wind speed to improve wind power generation, reduce costs, and mitigate wind-related natural hazards.
 It analyzes climate trends, issues early warnings, and evaluates Machine Learning techniques for accuracy in weather prediction, supporting sustainability and disaster preparedness.

-# Wind Speed Prediction System

-This project forecasts wind speed to improve wind power generation, reduce costs, and mitigate wind-related natural hazards.
-It also analyzes climate trends, issues early warnings, and evaluates Machine Learning techniques for accuracy in weather prediction, supporting sustainability and disaster preparedness.

 ## Project Overview

 Wind speed prediction plays a crucial role in: